legends2k/blog/content/note/cg_resources.md

 Learning graphics concepts isn’t the same as learning a rendering library; the latter is usually not very beneficial since a new library eventually replaces/takes over.
 Strive to learn the theory behind the domain, not the tools or their idiosyncrasies.
 Once you internalize the basic ideas, try doing [some CG projects with increasing hardness][cg-prog-projs].

-I’ve mostly centred the resources around OpenGL and not other libraries since they’re not cross-platform.
+## Vulkan or Direct3D 12?

+Khronos’ official [Vulkan Programming Guide][vulkan-pg] goes:

+> Vulkan is intended to be used as the interface between large, complex
+> graphics and compute applications and graphics hardware.
+Many of the
+> features and responsibilities previously assumed by drivers implementing APIs
+> such as OpenGL now fall to the application. [...]  **Vulkan is not
+> well-suited to simple test applications; neither is it a suitable aid for
+> teaching graphics concepts.**

 [Starting with OpenGL, instead of Vulkan, is better to learn graphics programming][learn-opengl-vulkan].
 [Another article][which-graphics-lib] also admonitions not to start with Vulkan or D3D 12 and instead go with OpenGL or D3D 11.
+Resources below are centred around OpenGL; other libraries aren’t cross-platform (e.g. D3D11), or are too low-level, requires intimate knowledge of hardware and low-level programming, it’s no longer _just_ graphics programming.

 # Tutorials / eBooks